 The hours associated with away-from-home contributions received by the National Pension Fund from visited funds under the United Association Pension Fund Reciprocal Agreement count toward years of future service credit and vesting service.
+Until the away-from-home contributions are reciprocated, the visited fund is responsible for providing benefits for the associated hours.
 In the case of a visited fund that is a defined contribution fund, the away-from-home contributions will not be accepted by the home fund if those contributions were placed in an individual account.

-Work in another jurisdiction before the United Association Pension Fund Reciprocal Agreement (or a prior agreement) was effective there does not count for pension credit or vesting service under the National Pension Plan.
-Such work will be counted for purposes of avoiding a permanent break in service under the National Pension Plan, provided the away-from-home fund is bound to the United Association Pension Fund Reciprocal Agreement.
-However, such work will not count for purposes of avoiding a separation under the National Pension Plan.
+Work in another jurisdiction before the United Association Pension Fund Reciprocal Agreement was effective there does not count for pension credit or vesting service under the Plan.
+Such work will be counted for purposes of avoiding a permanent break in service under the Plan, provided the awayfrom-home fund is bound to the United Association Pension Fund Reciprocal Agreement.
+However, such work will not count for purposes of avoiding a separation under the Plan.

-The Plumbers and Pipefitters National Pension Fund is your home fund whenever you travel to another away-from-home jurisdiction.
+The United Association National Pension Fund is your home fund whenever you travel to another away-from-home jurisdiction.
 Your home local pension fund or funds are also your home fund or funds.
 The reciprocated contributions are shared automatically between your home pension funds on a pro-rata basis.
 You may not direct how they are divided between your home pension funds.

-A current listing of retirement funds signed to the United Association Pension Fund Reciprocal Agreement can be found on our website at reciprocity.ppnpf.org.
+A current listing of retirement funds signed to the United Association Pension Fund Reciprocal Agreement can be found on our website at https://uanpf.org/wp-content/uploads/2021/06/ PPNPF-Reciprocity-11.2019.pdf.
 Information on current reciprocal agreements may be obtained from the Fund office.